-- a. provide 20% of its overall housing requirement in accordance with M4(2) building control optional standards to meet the needs of the elderly and/or disabled people as they occur; - b. improve accessibility in Lytchett Matravers by forming or improving walking and cycling routes through within the village and or its immediate surroundings.
+- a. provide 20% of its overall housing requirement in accordance with M4(2) building control optional standards to meet the needs of the elderly and/or disabled people as they occur; - b. improve accessibility between in Lytchett Matravers and Lytchett Minster by forming or improving walking and cycling routes between within the villages and or its immediate surroundings.
 Off-site improvements can be delivered through financial contributions and/or physical works; - c. provide financial contributions for local health infrastructure and education (as required by Policy I1); and - d. provide and manage in perpetuity a SANG totalling 7.6 hectares at Flower's Drove as indicated on the policies map to avoid the adverse effects from the new homes on European sites.
 The applicant will also provide details for phased implementation of development and access to the SANG, along with details of site access management and monitoring to demonstrate that adverse effects can be avoided over the lifetime of the development.